 But the research regarding DOMS is a mixed bag.
 Some studies show slight decreases in DOMS.
 But most show no effect at all.

 Bottom Line: Take protein supplements to build muscle, but don’t expect them to help reduce muscle soreness after exercise.

 I did find several studies with good methods and design.
-Additionally, these studies often included well-trained athletes.
+And these studies often included well-trained athletes.
 The good news is that tart cherry derivatives do seem to benefit the recovery of strength after a rigorous workout.
 But unfortunately, they don’t seem to decrease soreness at all.

 Bottom Line: Taurine supplements seem unnecessary if your overall protein intake is adequate, and there is minimal evidence that it helps to treat DOMS.
-Just eat plenty of complete proteins, including all of the essential amino acids.

 I wasn’t really happy with the design of that study either.
 They only used a handful of participants.
 And they induced soreness by doing 18 single-arm curls.
 That doesn’t exactly replicate the demands of today’s functional fitness WODs.
 While ginger has been touted to have anti-inflammatory effects, those don’t seem to help DOMS in the limited data we have.

 Bottom Line: What little data we have on ginger supplementation does not appear to show that it helps with delayed-onset muscle soreness.